-To: Cambridgeshire and Peterborough Combined Authority Transport and
+To: Transport and Infrastructure Committee

-Infrastructure committee.
+Meeting Date: 16 November 2022

-Meeting Date: 14th September 2022
+Public report: This report contains an appendix which is exempt from publication under in publishing the appendix.

-Public report: This report contains appendices which are exempt from publication under Part 1 of schedule 12A of the Local Government Act 1972, as amended, in that it would not be in the public interest for this information to be disclosed (information relating to the financial or business affairs of any particular person (including the authority holding that information).
-The public interest in maintaining the exemption outweighs the public interest in publishing the appendices.
+Part 1 of Schedule 12A of the Local Government Act 1972, as amended, in that it would not be in the public interest for this information to be disclosed (information relating to the financial or business affairs of any particular person (including the authority holding that information).
+The public interest in maintaining the exemption outweighs the public interest